nordquip/sousms/README.md

 SOU Stock Market Simulator

-Developed by the 2012 CS469 Systems Analysis class.
+Currently under development by the 2012 CS469 Systems Analysis class.

-This sentence has been added by a student, testing out the github "pull request" feature.
+Please see the Github "Wiki" documentation for further information.